-Introduction
+1. Introduction

 We believe strongly that our children learn best when they feel safe, secure, and happy.
-In our school, we strive for warmth, mutual respect, and clear boundaries for behaviour.
+In the Academy, we strive for warmth, mutual respect, and clear boundaries for behaviour.
 Our School Rules provide clear guidance, and our day-to-day methods are underpinned with strategies to motivate children to develop their self-control and consideration of others.